Escape the Night: Distribution

 Two episodes of the first season premiered on June 22, 2016, through YouTube Red.
-The premiere season gained success, was renewed for a second season in October 2016, and premiered on June 22, 2017.
-Graceffa confirmed that a third season was renewed in May 2018.
-The third season premiered on June 21, 2018.
-With the fourth season renewed, it made the longest-running original series on YouTube.
-The fourth season premiered simultaneously at VidCon during a panel conference with Graceffa and was also available to watch for free on YouTube, on July 11, 2019.
+The series was renewed for a second season in October 2016, which premiered on June 22, 2017.
+Graceffa confirmed a third season in May 2018, and the third season premiered on June 21, 2018.
+With the fourth season renewed, it became the longest-running original series on YouTube.
+The fourth season premiered at VidCon during a panel with Graceffa and was also available to watch for free on YouTube on July 11, 2019.
+According to Variety, the four seasons had accumulated more than two billion views by 2025.
+As of November 2025, the full series is available on Tubi.